 Controlling abusive relationships, whether racist or domestic, are traumatic.

 A deeply distressing or disturbing experience.
 Oxford English Dictionary.

 The origin of the word trauma goes back to the late 17th century Greek, meaning ‘wound’.

-During the wounding or trauma, you think that your life or the life of others involved is in danger or threatened.
+And when you experience trauma, you have the real fear that either your life or the life of someone else is in danger.

 Racism Is Like Being In An Abusive Relationship You Can’t Leave.